mayacalabria/FinalSoftDesProject/README.md

 ## Python Heat Map Plots

-We then proceeded to use this data to
+We then proceeded to use this data to plot het maps.
+(We will write more about this process later as we are currently changing our approach)

 # Results